whatmakeart/whatmakeart.github.io/content/about.md

 ### Multiple Editors

-If there are multiple editors there likely needs to be an approval process of edits, although this could be combersome.
+If there are multiple editors there likely needs to be an approval process of edits, although this could be cumbersome.
 Ideally if the wiki grows to have enough valuable resources then the more people that contribute the better.
 This is a long term goal of the project.

 There could be a handful of approved editors that are able to make changes.
-Ifthere are mulitple editors, it limits the backend software to those that can verify credentials and have user accounts.
+If there are multiple editors, it limits the backend software to those that can verify credentials and have user accounts.

 [Markdown Editors](https://www.oberlo.com/blog/markdown-editors)